We've just launched 1-Click Posting & Scheduling. View all our latest updates.

 Workflow Snapshot

-• Step 1: Upload your sermon recording or paste a YouTube link
+• Upload your sermon recording or paste a YouTube link

 Pros

-• Native facial recognition keeps the pastor centered in vertical 9:16 crops, even from a wide-angle stage shot
+• Native facial recognition keeps the pastor centred in vertical 9:16 crops, even from a wide-angle stage shot

-• Highly customizable caption templates-trending styles, church branding, custom font uploads
+• Highly customisable caption templates — trending styles, church branding, custom font uploads

-• Transcript-based editing-volunteers edit text, not timelines, so no video expertise is needed
+• Transcript-based editing — volunteers edit text, not timelines, so no video expertise needed

 • 97-language caption support for multilingual congregations